- One unit of music may be used to meet the one unit requirement by the New York State Education Department for graduation.

 Sr. High Mixed Chorus - Grades 9-12: All members of the chorus are expected to attend rehearsals that are scheduled during school hours and to participate in the Holiday and Spring Concerts and any other required performance.
 Students are encouraged to perform in ensembles and take part in state and All County festivals.
 (Full year, .5 credit, A/C or B/D day course)

-Music History: This course focuses on the individuals, styles, political, and social factors that shaped the history of western music from Pre-Medieval Era to the present.
-Students will learn to identify the music of various times periods and composers and their relations to world history through lectures, performances, listening activities, projects, and research.
+Music History and Music Theory Combined Class: This course will be a combined class comprising the Music History and Music Theory courses.
+The goal for this course is to develop fundamental skills and knowledge as a musician.
+We will accomplish this by studying the basic elements of music through listening, performance, written exercises, creative exercises, and analytical thinking.
+This will also comprise the study of the individuals, styles, political, and social factors that shaped the history of western music from the Renaissance to the present.
+Students will learn to identify the fundamentals of music from various time periods and composers and their relations to world history through lecture, listening activities, and research.
 (Full year, .5 credit, A/C or B/D day course)

 Theatre 1: This course seeks to develop an understanding of, and appreciation for, the uniquely American musical theatre art form called the MUSICAL.
 Students will acquire knowledge of basic vocabulary, awareness of historical periods and styles, and study the individuals who have contributed significantly to the development of this art form.
 Through a summary of the cultural, political, and social events of the day, students will survey musical theatre history.
 Students will prepare songs from each of the stylistic periods studied.
 Scene study, stage blocking, and technical elements will also be a part of this course.
 (Full year, .5 credit, A/C or B/D day course)